TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/40 - Matthew/Matthew 26/Matthew 26.48.md

 ---

-Now he that betrayed him gave them a sign, saying, Whomsoever I shall kiss, that is he: take him.
+Now he who betrayed him gave them a sign, saying, "Whoever I kiss, he is the one.
+Seize him."